Are you looking for an easy guide for installing Kubernetes Cluster on Debian 11 (Bullseye)?

 $ sudo ufw allow 10250/tcp $ sudo ufw allow 30000:32767/tcp $ sudo ufw reload

-Containerd is the industry standard container run time, we must install containerd on all master and worker nodes.
+Containerd is the industry standard container run time and supported by Kubernetes.
+So, install containerd on all master and worker nodes.

 Before installing containerd, set the following kernel parameters on all the nodes.